discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 [**/admin**](/admin)

-You can also access it via the "hamburger" menu in the upper right.
-Admin functions are generally marked with the wrench :wrench:  icon, so look for that.
+You can also access it via the "hamburger" <kbd>☰</kbd> menu in the upper right: Admin functions are generally marked with the wrench :wrench:  icon, so look for that.

-You'll want to come back and spend time exploring your admin dashboard.
-But first, let's configure your Discourse.

 ### Enter Required Settings